jgillard/hubot-pager-me/README.md

 * HUBOT_PAGERDUTY_API_KEY - Get one from https://<your subdomain>.pagerduty.com/api_keys
 * HUBOT_PAGERDUTY_SERVICE_API_KEY - Service API Key from a 'General API Service'.
 This should be assigned to a dummy escalation policy that doesn't actually notify, as hubot will trigger on this before reassigning it
 * HUBOT_PAGERDUTY_SERVICES - (optional) Provide a comma separated list of service identifiers (e.g. `PFGPBFY`) to restrict queries to only those services.
+* HUBOT_PAGERDUTY_HUBOT_AUTH - (optional) Integration with hubot-auth for controlling access to endpoints

 ### Webhook